Trustees

 Board of Trustee Bios

-Andria Y. Carter is a media and community relations expert who currently works for the Community Police Partnering Center as a Community Engagement Specialist/Media Coordinator.
+Andria Y. Carter is a media and community relations expert who currently works for the Urban League as a Community Engagement Specialist/Media Coordinator.
 Her work with the CPPC is in many of Cincinnati’s 52 neighborhoods helping to find solutions to safety issues.
+She also is a contributing writer and podcast creator for The Herald.
 She previously worked as Communications Director for former President Pro Tem Yvette Simpson with the Cincinnati City Council and later for the Center for Closing the Health Gap.
 She also serves on the board of MAC (Multicultural Awareness Council with the Cincinnati Symphony), United We Stand, and Cincinnati-Nancy Sister City Association.

 Vice President, Adam Tissot is a patent attorney with the US Department of Commerce and an active resident of Pendleton.